 They’ll still get their required reading time in, but it won’t feel quite so torturous to sit still for TWENTY ENTIRE MINUTES.
-(Man, I only wish I had the luxury to sit still for 20 minutes!)

 5. Give incentives for reading

-Small rewards are super motivating for Sophia.
+Small rewards are super motivating for some kids.

-She will happily sit and read for 20 minutes if she knows that means she can go outside and ride her bike for an hour afterward.
+My daughter will happily sit and read for 20 minutes if she knows that means she can go outside and ride her bike for an hour afterward.
 I also give rewards for every book they finish during the summer, and when I choose the right rewards (this year it will be money), the kids read more books.